oloryn/Debian-pkg/README.md

 Projects that are debian package projects are identified by having a debian/changelog file in the root of the project.

+Doing a build (press Ctrl-B) runs 'dpkg-buildpackage'.
+The package is built in the parent directory of the project.

 The following variants are provided (press Ctrl-Shift-B to bring them up):